$0 Egypt → Canada Express Entry Guide — Quick-Start Checklist

 Chest X-Ray

 A standard PA chest X-ray to screen for tuberculosis (TB).
 This is performed at the clinic or at a partnered radiology center.
-If the X-ray shows any abnormalities, additional testing (sputum culture) may be required, which adds 6 to 8 weeks to the process.
+If the X-ray shows any abnormalities, additional testing may be required, which can delay the process.

 Vaccination Review